Alameda Ecosystem

 Bees

-Quinta da Alameda is abundant in natural water springs, which play a crucial role in fostering natural life by creating diverse habitats for both aquatic and terrestrial species.
+Quinta da Alameda is rich in natural springs.
+This is a key attribute in fostering biodiversity, creating diverse habitats for both aquatic and terrestrial organisms.